 The WebLogic Server Administration Console enables you to configure, modify, target, and delete UDD resources in JMS system module.
-By leaving the "Allocate Members Uniformly" check box selected, the WebLogic Server automatically creates uniformly-configured destination members on selected JMS servers, or on all JMS servers on a target server or cluster.

 Note: For information on configuring and deploying JMS application modules in an enterprise application, see Chapter 5, "Configuring JMS Application Modules for Deployment."